 Yorkshire Terrier, or “Yorkie” puppies, are irresistibly cute and have the ability to melt your heart into a million tiny pieces.
-Before you run out to your local Yorkshire Terrier breeder (or better yet, your local Yorkie rescue group) to bring this adorable pup into your life, there are a few things to know about the breed.
+Before you run out to your local Yorkshire Terrier rescue group to bring this adorable pup into your life, there are a few things to know about the breed.

 How can you look at a Yorkie Puppy and NOT want to hug ‘em and squeeze ‘em?
 They are just so stinkin’ adorable and tiny.
 Because of their small stature as puppies, they are very fragile.
 Excessive handling by small children or an accidental unwatched step can be life-threatening to a Yorkie puppy.
 If you want to bring a Yorkie baby into your home that also has human children, be sure to have a lengthy discussion on how to play with your puppy without injuring them.

-Napoleon Complexes don’t just exist in humans; Yorkies have it, too.
+Napoleon Complexes don’t just exist in humans; Yorkies have them, too.
 Convinced they are much bigger than they actually are, Yorkieshire Terriers will yap and investigate any larger dogs, cars, or other curiosity-inducing objects, like your bike haphazardly leaning against the wall.
 To safeguard your Yorkie puppy from trouble, they should always be kept on a leash while walking and a close eye should be kept if they are doing their business in the backyard.
 Their larger-than-life attitude goes for playtime as well.
-Originally bred for rat-hunting, these pups are curious, fast on their feet, and love a good ball (or toy rat) chase.
+Originally bred for rat-hunting, these pups are curious, fast on their feet, and love a good ball–or toy rat–chase.

 Yorkshire Terriers are a bit infamous for yapping, but they tend to make other goofy noises, too.
 They are especially prone to pharyngeal gag reflex, or reverse sneezing.
 This sounds like the dog is gasping for air and making a honking noise at the same time.
 It can be a little alarming to witness, but they ultimately pass after a few minutes.
 Yorkshire puppies are also pretty vocal and will let you know any time something is up with a whine, yip, or yap.